History of Berliner FC Dynamo (1989–2004): Failed promotion (1990–1992)

+Amateur football (1992–1994)

+The early 1990s was a very difficult time for the club.
+Attendance had dropped drastically since the 1989-90 season.
+The average attendance was now only a couple of hundred.
+FC Berlin had difficulty finding new sponsors; it was generally difficult to find good sponsors in the former East Germany, but the club's reputation as the former Stasi club made it particularly difficult.
+In an interview with Die Tageszeitung in 2016, Jürgen Bogs said the following about the early 1990s: "That you could find great sponsors straight away after Die Wende, that was, yes, not the case troughout the entire GDR.
+But the BFC was the burned Stasi child.
+You have to take your hat off to everyone who still came to the BFC or stayed.
+It wasn't just the players on the men's team who were insulted, but also the children and their parents.
+That was a really bad time.
+It was clear that there was no way we could achieve sporting success for the time being."

 FC Berlin returned to the Stadion im Sportforum at the beginning of the 1992–93 season.
 Coach Bogs would once again have to build a new team.
 For the season, FC Berlin recruited forward Bernd Jopek from PFV Bergmann-Borsig (he had also been with Union Berlin and SG Dynamo Fürstenwalde), midfielder Stefan Oesker from Blau-Weiß 1890 Berlin, and goalkeeper Markus Oster from Tennis Borussia Berlin.
+With Andreas Nofz and substitute Oskar Kosche gone, Oster immediately became the new first-choice goalkeeper.
 The team was also strengthened by a number of junior players, such as midfielder Ronny Nikol and forward Michael Franke.
 The club relied heavily on its youth department to supply the team with new players.
-Among the young players on the squad from the from the youth department were Mike Jesse, Jens Reckmann, Ronny Nikol and Michael Franke.
-The main competitors in the league were Tennis Borussia Berlin, BSV Brandenburg, and Eisenhütterstädter FC Stahl.
-FC Berlin lost 2–7 to Tennis Borussia Berlin at the Stadion im Sportforum on the 26th matchday, 22 March 1993.
-It was Bogs's biggest defeat so far as coach.
-The team met third-place FSV Schwedt at home on the 32nd matchday, 1 May 1993.
-Mikhail Pronichev put the score at 5-0 for FC Berlin in the 63rd minute.
-The team eventually won the match 6-3.
-Dirk Rehbein and Bernd Jopek scored two goals each in the match.
-FC Berlin finished the 1992–93 NOFV-Oberliga Nord in fourth place.
-After the season, Rehbein and Rolf Rambow left for Union Berlin, and Jopek for Spandauer SV.
+Among the young players on the squad from the youth department were Mike Jesse, Jens Reckmann, Ronny Nikol and Michael Franke.